eclipsesource/tabris-decorators/doc/redux/@connect.md

   });
 ```

-In Visual Studio Code can also do this in JavaScript:
+Visual Studio Code supports TypeScript types within JsDoc, so you can also do this in **JavaScript**:

 ```js
 /** @type {import('tabris-decorators').StateToProps<UserView>} */